Identifying your key stakeholder groups

 - Add members: The Igloo platform allows people to be added to the system and allows them to be assigned to specific groups.
 This eliminates the need to invite people manually and have them go through the registration process.

-- Bulk user import: The Igloo platform allows authorized users to bulk upload people into a site from a pre-formatted spreadsheet.
+- Bulk user upload: The Igloo platform allows authorized users to bulk upload people into a site from a pre-formatted spreadsheet.
 This eliminates the need to invite people manually and have them go through the registration process.

-- LDAP Sync Tool (ILST): This is a dedicated, installable application which allows IT Administrators to automatically sync their corporate Active Directory with the Igloo platform.
+- LDAP Sync Tool (ILST): This is a dedicated, installable application that allows IT Administrators to automatically sync their corporate Active Directory with the Igloo platform.
 ILST syncs both Group and Personal Profile data stored in the corporate Active Directory (AD) to the Igloo Platform.
 ILST is installed and runs on the AD server and updates the Igloo Platform to mirror the AD structure it is synced with.
 ILST only reads data from the corporate LDAP directory; it will not modify or remove any data.